 What are the reasons in favour of granting an exemption?
 4 Reasons not to grant an exemption 4 What will be the impact on individuals and others on the particular exemptions sought under sections 2.6, 2.8(1), 8.2, 15.3, 15.4(1)(a) and 15.4(1)(b) of the DSAPT?
-6 What is your view regarding the applicants' submission that the post-rectified trains will ultimately have accessibility improvements that will exceed the requirements of the DSAPT? ?9 In the event any of the exemptions sought are granted, should any conditions be imposed on the granting of an exemption in this matter?
+Effect of exemptions sought under section 2.6 of the DSAPT.
+Effect of exemptions sought under section 2.8(1) of the DSAPT Lack of access to the emergency intercom Effect of exemptions sought under section 8.2 of the DSAPT Effect of exemptions sought under section 15.3 of the DSAPT 6 6 7 7 8 What is your view regarding the applicants' submission that the post-rectified trains will ultimately have accessibility improvements that will exceed the requirements of the DSAPT?
+9 In the event any of the exemptions sought are granted, should any conditions be imposed or the granting of an exemption in this matter?